Alex-Genovese/floatversion/README.md

 Point separated, multi-point separated or semantic versioned numbers and versioned suffixes

-Use as standalone or embedded
+Use as standalone or embedded (88 lines)

 - Sorts to latest version, to unique or to listed entries